justinmdry/310PP_JMcke/README.md

     The user screen has My Books button and Search Books button.
 The admin screen will just have a Manage Books button

 - ### **Database**
     The database will be primitive, consisting of a local file generated on the phone upon installation.
-It will have 30 books on install and admins will be able to add or delete books/
+It will have 30 books on install and admins will be able to add or delete books.

 - ### **User My Books**
     A table that displays all the users checked out books and information.
 A check in button will be present that allows the user to “put back” a book.